-Darcy (Ali Liebert - Anything for Love) works at Chaucer's bookstore which is her perfect job as she is an avid reader of books, so avid that any man who doesn't share her love of reading is not going to be the man for her.
+Darcy (Ali Liebert - Anything for Love) works at Chaucer's bookstore which is her perfect job as she loves reading, in fact any man who doesn't share her love of reading is not going to be the man for her.
 But times are changing as whilst Christmas is coming they not only have to deal with a big competitor called Books, Books, Books but her boss is looking to retire and if no one wants to take up a position as general manager he will have to sell.
-Things get even weirder as whilst cycling to work Darcy ends up knocking over a handsome man who she keeps on seeing walk pass the shop and the accident leads to him ending up in hospital in a coma.
+Things get even weirder as whilst cycling to work Darcy ends up knocking over a handsome man who she keeps on seeing walk past the shop and the accident leads to him ending up in hospital in a coma.
 Feeling guilty, Darcy not only decides to look after the man's dog but sets out to learn more about the man who she learns is called Aidan (Peter Porte - Love at the Shore).
 The question is; will the image of Aidan which Darcy builds up in her head be as good as the truth when he comes out of his coma and starts to remember after suffering amnesia?

 Of course with "A Gift to Remember" being a Hallmark Channel Christmas movie there is all the other usual stuff alongside the mystery of who Aidan is.
 But whilst this features an appealing pairing of Ali Liebert and Peter Porte this isn't a Hallmark movie drenched in the luxurious decorations which you some times get whilst the relationship doesn't really sparkle like it does in the best Hallmark Christmas movies.